|Back to Back Issues Page|

 She has stated that oxalic acid in its raw form irritates the mouth and intestinal tract.

-Both of these views, has left many people confused about oxalic acid and probably has lead to the over consumption of this irritant.
+Both of these views, have left many people confused about oxalic acid and probably has lead to the over consumption of this irritant.

 In reality, it appears that whether it is cooked or raw - oxalic acid still binds to important minerals and causes intestinal problems.